Where to see pandas in China (not in the zoo! As close as possible to their natural environment please!)?

-There are many enclosures with adult giant pandas, an area with red pandas (did you know about these?), two museums, some souvenirs stores and cafes/ restaurants, one (real!) post office where you can send postcards and small gifts worldwide, two delivery centres for the giant pandas and one for the red pandas (lucky enough if you see babies!) , a small cinema with a short movie in Chinese and English, a lake etc…
+There are many enclosures with adult giant pandas, an area with red pandas (have you heard about these?
+I literally had no clue beforehand), two museums, some souvenirs stores and cafes/ restaurants, one (real!) post office where you can send postcards and small gifts worldwide, two delivery centres for the giant pandas and one for the red pandas (lucky enough if you see babies!) , a small cinema with a short movie in Chinese and English, a lake etc…

 Considering how expensive is to visit the area with a tour operator, we decided to arrange the excursion independently.
-As we are currently based in Chengdu and thanks to the metro that recently launched its third line, the journey is extremely easy and much cheaper (details below)!
+As we were based in Chengdu it was even easier (otherwise you need to get to Chengdu first, preferably by train or plane) and thanks to the metro that recently (in 2017) launched its third line, the journey is extremely easy and much cheaper (keep reading)!

 The cheapest way to get to the Chengdu Research Base of Giant Panda Breeding in details: